 Judy currently spends her creative and working time in a wonderful balance between painting nature art, meeting clients for Spirit Art Readings and BioGenesis appointments, and managing the center.
 Please visit her Art Schedule page for a listing of coming shows and events, or her Scheduling page to schedule an appointment for a Spirit Art or BioGenesis session.

-To view additional works or to contact the artist, please visit Judith’s website link
+Artist website: To view additional works or to contact the artist, please visit Judith’s website link.

 (Source: The artist's personal website.)